sedationh/obsidian-instant-above-divider/README.md

 ## Usage

+1. Open Obsidian Settings > Hotkeys
+2. Search for "Instant Above Divider: Add Section"
+3. Set your preferred hotkey
-Press Alt+Shift+N (or your custom hotkey) to insert a divider at the beginning of the current note.
+4. Use your configured hotkey to insert a divider at the beginning of the current note

 ## License